google-research-datasets/hiertext/README.md

 ## News

+- 2024.12.02: The test set annotation has been released so any one can use the eval script to evaluate their method directly.
+See the __Dataset downloading & processing__ section for details.
 - 2023.10.29: Our new paper for [joint text spotting and layout analysis](https://arxiv.org/abs/2310.17674) is accepted to WACV 2024!
 - 2023.08.23: Oral presentation at [ICDAR 2023](https://icdar2023.org/program/sessions/#:~:text=O11.2,and%20Michalis%20Raptis) for our competition.
 - 2023.05.17: Competition report available [here](https://arxiv.org/abs/2305.09750).